singhma/langchain-playground/outputs/README.md

 - can interact with other systems as the output is structured (i.e. llm --> machines/system)
 - some llms can return structured outputs like (openai)
   - use function `with_structured_output`
+  - can be done in three ways
+    - typed dict
+      - specify what key and value should exists
+      - what keys are required and what type of values they should have
+      - does not validate data at run time... in shorty type hints
+    - pydantic
+    - json_schema
 - and some llms dont have this capability
   - use output parsers
   - classes written in langchain to convert unstructured to structured output